Larq Compute Engine: Design, Benchmark, and Deploy State-of-the-Art Binarized Neural Networks: Introduction and motivation

 Although BNNs have the potential to make deep learning applications radically more efficient, in practice floating point or 8-bit quantized networks still dominate deep learning models in production.
 We see three key reasons for this.
 First, training BNNs is challenging due to the gradient mismatch problem and the need for optimizing discrete weights.
 Second, there is a lack of integrated software tooling that can be used to rapidly develop and deploy BNNs.
 Third, support for BNNs on existing hardware varies, and realizing the full potential of binarization requires custom hardware.
 In this work we focus on the second issue.

 Deep learning inference frameworks like TensorFlow Lite \cite{tensorflow_lite} have proven essential to the field of deep learning, both for research and for commercial development.
 These frameworks enable model development guided by direct performance measurements and quickly move from research to production.
-Although several BNN inference engines have been introduced, such as BMXNet \cite{bmxnet}, DaBNN \cite{dabnn}, and Riptide \cite{riptide}, none have gained mainstream use in the BNN research community.
+Although several BNN inference engines have been introduced, such as BMXNet \cite{bmxnet}, DaBNN \cite{dabnn}, and Riptide \cite{riptide}, BNN research papers still tend to focus on operation counts and often lack empirical benchmarks.

-In this paper, we introduce Larq Compute Engine (LCE), the fastest BNN inference engine in the world.
+In this paper, we introduce Larq Compute Engine (LCE), a state-of-the-art inference engine for Binarized Neural Networks.
 We built LCE with researcher ease-of-use as a top priority, and by integrating with the TensorFlow Keras \cite{tensorflow, keras} and Larq \cite{larq} ecosystems, we provide an end-to-end pipeline for training, benchmarking, and deploying BNNs.
 LCE includes a TensorFlow model graph converter and highly-optimized, hand-tuned binarized custom operators for the TensorFlow Lite runtime \cite{tensorflow_lite}.
 LCE primarily targets 64-bit ARM devices, which includes all modern Android devices as well as the Raspberry Pi 3 and 4.
 We show that LCE is faster than existing inference engines for both individual convolutions and complete models, through benchmarks on the Pixel 1 Android phone and Raspberry Pi Model 4B board.

 We also demonstrate the power of our integrated approach by providing real-world latency benchmarks for seven major BNNs from the literature and by introducing QuickNet, a new BNN model that uses a straightforward architecture and simple single-stage training method to achieve state-of-the-art performance.
 Finally, we use LCE to investigate several empirical questions about the design of BNN architectures: (a) What are major latency bottlenecks for BNNs from the literature? (b) What is the latency effect of different kinds of shortcut connections? and (c) How well do MACs correlate with real-world latency?